About the Press

 The University of Utah Press is an agency of the J. Willard Marriott Library of The University of Utah.
 In accordance with the mission of the University, the Press publishes and disseminates scholarly books in selected fields, as well as other printed and recorded materials of significance to Utah, the region, the country, and the world.

-The University of Utah Press currently publishes in the following general subject areas: anthropology, archaeology, Mesoamerican studies, American Indian studies, natural history, nature writing, Utah and Western history, Mormon studies, Utah and regional guidebooks, and regional titles.
-The Press employs seven full-time staff members and publishes between 25 and 30 books per year.
-The Press has more than 500 books currently in print.
+The University of Utah Press currently publishes in the following general subject areas: anthropology, archaeology, Mesoamerican studies, American Indian studies, linguistics, natural history, nature writing, Utah and Western history, Mormon studies, Utah and regional guidebooks, and regional titles.
+The Press employs seven full-time staff members and publishes between 25 and 30 titles per year.
+The Press has more than 500 titles currently in print.

 Founded in 1949 by University president A. Ray Olpin, the University of Utah Press is the oldest press in Utah.

-Starting off with a budget of only $15,000 per year, the Press’s first two directors were professors who had to fit their work at the Press around other responsibilities.
-But as the importance of university presses to the publication of scholarly books gained momentum nationally, funding grew, and in 1961 the Press hired its first fulltime director.
+Beginning with a budget of only $15,000 per year, the Press’s first two directors were professors who had to fit their work at the Press around other responsibilities.
+But as the importance of university presses to the publication of scholarly books gained momentum nationally, funding grew, and in 1961 the Press hired its first full-time director.
 Dr. Russell Mortensen came to the Press with eleven years experience working as director and editor of the Utah State Historical Society.
-He expanded the Press’s publishing program and determined that the Press would publish on the topics of philosophy, economics, geography, anthropology, the history and culture of the American West, and Mormon studies.
+He expanded the Press’s publishing program and determined that it would publish on the topics of philosophy, economics, geography, anthropology, the history and culture of the American West, and Mormon studies.

 The first book the Press published was Victor Sears’s New Teeth for Old in 1949.
 Other early titles include Of Medicine, Hospitals, and Doctors (Richards, 1953), The Administration of Public Education in Utah (Paulsen, 1950), and The Bird Life of the Great Salt Lake (Behle, 1958).

-The Press also worked with the anthropology department to publish the English translation of The Florentine Codex: A General History of the New Things of Spain.
+The Press also worked with the anthropology department and the School of American Research (now School for Advanced Research) in Santa Fe, New Mexico, to publish the English translation of Florentine Codex: General History of the New Things of Spain.
 The Florentine Codex, so named because the manuscript has been part of the Laurentian Library’s collections since at least 1791, was written in the sixteenth century by Fray Bernardino de Sahagún and provides key information about the Aztecs.
 The translation of this twelve-volume work from Nahuatl to English was a grand undertaking that took professors Charles Dibble and Arthur Anderson thirty years to complete.
-The English version of the Codex was finally published in 1982.
+The English translation of the Codex was finally completed in 1982.

-The Press struggled in the early 1970s, but was resuscitated through the dedication of then acting director Norma Mikkelsen and her staff.
-These years saw the publication of Bright Essence, which received excellent reviews and was selected by the MLA as an alternate selection for their book club; Joe Hill, which sold well and was the first of the Press’s books to be reviewed in the New York Times; and Photographed All the Best Scenery was awarded the Bookbuilders Award of Excellence.
-The Press began to grow.
-Also under Mikkelsen, the Press began publishing an annual poetry volume, including The Old One and the Wind by Clarice Short and Brewster Ghiselen’s Windrose.
+The early 1970s, saw the dedicated leadership of director Norma Mikkelsen and her staff.
+She oversaw the publication of Bright Essence, which received excellent reviews and was selected by the MLA as an alternate selection for their book club; Joe Hill, which sold well and was the first of the Press’s books to be reviewed in the New York Times; and Photographed All the Best Scenery, which was awarded the Bookbuilders Award of Excellence.
+The Press grew and began publishing an annual poetry volume, which eventually included The Old One and the Wind by Clarice Short and Brewster Ghiselen’s Windrose.

-When Mikkelson stepped down to become editor-in-chief, the Press continued to grow and change with successive directors Steven Hess, David Carton, and Nana Anderson, who in the early 1990s again rescued a troubled organization.
+When Mikkelson stepped down to become editor-in-chief, the Press continued to grow and change with successive directors Steven Hess, David Catron, and Nana Anderson.

 Jeff Grathwohl became director in 1994.
-During his tenure he built up the archaeology list and created the Foundations in Archaeological Inquiry (FAI) series.
-During this time the controversial book Man Corn, which asserts that cannibalism occurred among Southwest Indians, drew attention to press authors Christie and Jacqueline Turner.
+During his tenure he built up the archaeology list and created the Foundations of Archaeological Inquiry (FAI) series.
+The controversial book Man Corn, which asserts that cannibalism occurred among Southwest Indians, drew attention to press authors Christie and Jacqueline Turner.

 Over the years, the Press has published a number of significant biographies and autobiographies.
-These include books about: Orrin Porter Rockwell, Juanita Brooks, David O. McKay, France Davis, Amaza Lyman, Dave Rust, Grant Johanneson, Willis Ritter, Izzy Wagner, John Price, and Chase Peterson.
+These include books about Orrin Porter Rockwell, Juanita Brooks, David O. McKay, France Davis, Amasa Lyman, Dave Rust, Grant Johanneson, Willis Ritter, Izzy Wagner, John Price, and Chase Peterson.

 The Press has also attracted writers who have gone on to very successful careers.

 A number of prominent archaeologists have published their works with the Press, including four recipients of the Society for American Archaeology’s Lifetime Achievement Award: Don D. Fowler, George C. Frisson, Linda Cordell, and W. Raymond Wood.
 Jesse D. Jennings, a prominent University of Utah professor and author of numerous Press titles, received the Alfred Vincent Kidder Award for Eminence in the Field of American Archaeology.
-Books published by The University of Utah Press have made significant contributions to the field.
+Books published by the University of Utah Press have made significant contributions to the field.
 Traces of Fremont: Society and Rock Art in Ancient Utah by Steven Simms and François Gohier won the Society for American Archaeology Book Awards for Public Audience; and Shannon Novak’s House of Mourning: A Biocultural History of the Mountain Meadows Massacre won the Society for Historical Archaeology James Deetz Book Award.
+In 2008 the Press announced the Don D. and Catherine S. Fowler Prize in anthropology.

-For a complete listing of Press award winners, please click here.
+See a complete listing of Press award winners.